Jaws (franchise): Box office performance

 Jaws 3-D grossed $13,422,500 on its opening weekend, playing at 1,311 theaters at its widest release.
 It had achieved a total lifetime worldwide gross of $87,987,055.
 Despite being #1 at the box office, this illustrates the series' diminishing returns, since Jaws 3-D has earned nearly $100,000,000 less than the total lifetime gross of its predecessor and $300,000,000 less than the original film.

 The third sequel would attract an even lower income, with around two thirds of Jaws 3-Ds total lifetime gross.
 Jaws: The Revenge received largely negative reviews from critics, and earned the lowest amount of money from the series.
 It is considered one of the worst movies ever made.
-Even though the film was still considered a commercial failure, it was able to cover costs (an estimated US$23 million) with a worldwide box office take of $51,881,013.
-The film, though, continued the series' diminishing returns.
+The film was a commercial failure, with a worldwide box office take of $51,881,013 and continued the series' diminishing returns.
 It only grossed $7,154,890 in its opening weekend, when it opened at 1,606 screens.
 This was around $5 million less than its predecessor.
 It had also achieved the lowest total lifetime gross of the series.Jaws, when compared to other top-grossing American horror franchises—Alien vs. Predator, Candyman, Child's Play, The Conjuring, The Exorcist, The Evil Dead, Final Destination, Friday the 13th, Godzilla, Halloween, Hannibal Lecter, Hellraiser, I Know What You Did Last Summer, A Nightmare on Elm Street, The Omen, Paranormal Activity, Psycho, The Purge, Saw, Scream, and The Texas Chainsaw Massacre—is one of the highest grossing horror film franchises in North America.